ihuunter/hey/README.md

 ## Requirements

-To get started with the Hey monorepo, ensure the following dependencies are installed on your system:
+To start working with the Hey monorepo, make sure the following tools are installed:

-- [Node.js](https://nodejs.org/en/download/) (v18 or higher) - The backbone of our project.
+- [Node.js](https://nodejs.org/en/download/) (v18 or higher) – the JavaScript runtime used by the project.
-- [pnpm](https://pnpm.io/installation) - Our trusty package manager.
+- [pnpm](https://pnpm.io/installation) – the package manager used throughout the repository.
-- [Postgres App](https://postgresapp.com/) - Our database of choice.
+- [Postgres App](https://postgresapp.com/) – the Postgres database used in development.

 ## Installation